Inside: Picture books about friendship for teaching children about how to make friends and be a good friend.

 Best Friends often don’t need words, they understand each other.
 This is shown clearly in Yo!
 Yes?.
 This fun book is a simple 34 word conversation between two friends.

-Aren’t these friendship books fun?
-They teach all the very different things that make up what friendship is.
-Storybooks can shed light on something kids may not understand, or on something completely new to them.
-All of these friendship books would be perfect in the classroom or at home.
+Each of these books teaches something important about what friendship is.
+Picture books can shed light on something kids may not understand yet, or on a concept completely new to them.
+All of these picture books about friendship would be perfect in the classroom or at home.

 I’m always trying to find new books to add to our collection.
 Comment below with your favorite friendship books if they didn’t make our list.